 Other details (such as coroner’s verdict, cremation, un-consecrated ground, private burial)

 The record set comprises 830,723 records from 190 parishes in Berkshire and date from 1536 to 1966.
 Please note that no images are included in these records.
-The record set is a combination of transcripts of parish registers held at the Berkshire Archives created by Findmypast and additional transcripts contributed by the Berkshire Family History Society.
+The record set is a combination of transcripts of parish registers held at the Berkshire Archives created by Findmypast and additional transcripts contributed by the Berkshire Family History Society as well as, The College of Arms, the official heraldic authority for England, Wales, Northern Ireland and much of the Commonwealth including Australia and New Zealand.
+The records from The College of Arms are for Windsor, St George's Chapel and Welford & Wickham parishes.
 Berkshire is a county in southeast England, located to the west of London.
 It’s known as the Royal County of Berkshire due to the presence of Windsor Castle.
 Reading is the county town of Berkshire.

 The ‘other details’ category on the transcripts can provide insight into changes in society from the 16th to the 20th century.
 The causes of death and the methods of burial reveal much about improvements in treatment of (and vaccination against) disease, the working lives of children, the evolution of transport from waggons to motor cars, and gradually changing attitudes towards suicide.